 The parade went south down 5th Avenue, moved to 57th Street and then to Madison Square.
 It brought out nearly ten thousand black women, men, and children, who all marched in silence.
 Johnson urged that the only sound to be heard would be the “the sound of muffled drums.”
-Children, dressed in white, led the protest, followed by women behind, also dressed in white.
-Men followed at the rear, dressed in dark suits.
+Children, dressed in white, led the protest, and were followed by women, also dressed in white.
+Men brought up the rear, dressed in dark suits.

 The marchers carried banners and posters stating their reasons for the march.
 Both participants and onlookers remarked that this protest was unlike any other seen in the city and the nation.
 There were no chants, no songs, just silence.
 As those participating in the parade continued down the streets of New York, Black Boy Scouts handed out flyers to those watching that described the NAACP’s struggle against segregation, lynching, and discrimination, as well as other forms of racist oppression.